 When you are using MySQL or PostgreSQL and the datasource has a timezone set, Chartio prefixes all queries to that datasource with an additional line that changes the per-session timezone to the one configured for that datasource.
 You can see this if you set a timezone and then view the executed query in the chart editor.
 When the query is run using Interactive Mode…

-…you can see the timezone come into play with the executed query:
+…and then switch to SQL mode or preview the SQL, you can see the timezone come into play with the executed query:

 The timezone variable exists in all queries that use a datasource that has a timezone set.
 You can see this in use in a query:

 These options give your dashboard the flexibility it needs to be a solution in any time zone.